kapishluhariwala/Q-A-Chatbot---Groq/README.md

-# Chatbot with Groq and Streamlit
+# Q&A Chatbot using Groq

 Welcome to the **AI Chatbot** repository!
 This project demonstrates a chatbot application powered by **Groq** for efficient AI processing and **Streamlit** for a seamless user interface.